Grosse Hamburger Strasse

 Große Hamburger Straße, or Grosse Hamburger Strasse (see ß), located in the Mitte district of Berlin, has been an important site for Jewish Berliners.
 There was a school for boys, an old age home, and a cemetery operated by the Jewish community before World War II.
 The area, used as a deportation site during the Nazi regime of World War II, was destroyed during the war.
 Since then, the cemetery was restored and there is a school for boys again.
 A green area is a memorial to the Holocaust, with sculptures, a memorial stone, and plaques.
 It has been given monumental protection.

 Grosse Hamburger Strasse

 After World War II the buildings and ruins of Grosse Hamburger Strasse, the cemetery became a park and was given monumental protection.
 Plaques, a memorial stone, and sculptures were erected throughout the cemetery, the school for boys and the site of the old age home.

 History

 In the 1500s, Jews had lived in Berlin, but by the mid- to late-1500s they were gone.
-The Jewish community that inhabited area around Grosse Hamburger Strasse was populated in 1671 with a fraction of the people who had been expelled from their homes in Vienna.
+The Jewish community that inhabited the area around Grosse Hamburger Strasse was populated in 1671 with a fraction of the people who had been expelled from their homes in Vienna.
 Frederick William, Elector of Brandenburg had issued an edict to allow 50 families to move to Berlin in around 1671.
 They also were given land for a cemetery, now called the Old Jewish Cemetery, with burials beginning in 1672.